rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/diagnostic-codes.md

 # Diagnostic Codes
-We generally try assign each error message a unique code like `E0123`.
+We generally try to assign each error message a unique code like `E0123`.
 These codes are defined in the compiler in the `diagnostics.rs` files found in each crate, which basically consist of macros.
 The codes come in two varieties: those that have an extended write-up, and those that do not.
 Whenever possible, if you